Opera Nazionale Balilla: Origins

-In time, a section named Figli della Lupa ("Children of the She-Wolf", alluding to the myth of Romulus and Remus; ages 6 to 8) was added.

-(note: Balilla and Avanguardisti were both substructures of the Opera Nazionale Balilla; the latter was not a separate organization.
+In time, a section named Figli della Lupa ("Children of the She-Wolf", alluding to the myth of Romulus and Remus; ages 6 to 8) was added. (note: Balilla and Avanguardisti were both substructures of the Opera Nazionale Balilla; the latter was not a separate organization.

 Between the ages of 18 and 21, young men and women would join additional groups of the ONB - Fasci Giovanili di Combattimento (see Fasci di Combattimento) and Giovani Fasciste, respectively.
 Male students in all forms of higher education were enrolled in the GUF.

 The Opera Nazionale Balilla was established by law as an institution under the control of the Ministry of National Education in 1926.
 Initially, membership was voluntary, but it was later made compulsory for boys between the ages of 6 and 18 and girls between the ages of 8 and 14.
 In 1936, a pre-Balilla kindergarten was established for children under the age of 6.
 ONB members were required to study military science and Italian history.

 While the National Balilla Institution was founded as an Ente Morale, in 1929 it was placed under the power of the Ministry of National Education, with the Head of the Government's related power devolving to the Minister of National Education.
 In 1935 a veteran National Fascist Party politician Araldo di Crollalanza was named the president of ONB.

 Character

-The organization surpassed its purpose as a cultural institution that was intended to serve as the ideological counterpart of school, and served as a paramilitary group (training for future assignments in the Italian Army), as well as education in the career of choice, technology (including postschool courses for legal adults), or education related to home and family (solely for the girls).
+The organization surpassed its purpose as a cultural institution that was intended to serve as the ideological counterpart of school, and served as a paramilitary group (training for future assignments in the Italian Army), as well as education in the career of choice, technology (including post-school courses for legal adults), or education related to home and family (solely for the girls).
 It carried out indoctrination with a message of Italian-ness and Fascism, training youths as "the fascists of tomorrow".
-During the years following its creation, ONB was left without real competition, as the regime banned all other youth movements - including scouting and the Roman Catholic Church group Gioventù Italiana Cattolica (which was forced to limit its activities).
+During the years following its creation, ONB was left without real competition, as the regime banned all other youth movements, including scouting and the Roman Catholic Church group Gioventù Italiana Cattolica (which was forced to limit its activities).

 Moreover, the ONB took charge of all activities initiated by schools, and pressured teachers to enlist all students.
 Aside from the usual "Fascist Saturdays", children would spend their summers in camps (which included the national-level Campi Dux, reunions of Balilla and Avanguardisti).

 Male children enrolled wore a uniform adapted from that of the Blackshirts: the eponymous black shirt, the fez of Arditi tradition, grey-green trousers, black fasces emblems, and azure bandanas (i.e.: in the national colour of Italy).
-During military exercises, they were armed with scaled-down version of Royal Italian Army service rifle, Moschetto Balilla (the rifles were replaced with replica versions for the Figli della Lupa).
+During military exercises, they were armed with a scaled-down version of Royal Italian Army service rifle, Moschetto Balilla (the rifles were replaced with replica versions for the Figli della Lupa).

-Balilla units were also established in Malta, then a British colony, by Maltese nationalists.
+Balilla units were also established out of Italy.
+In Malta, then a British colony, Maltese nationalists created a unit.
+Similarly in Marseille, balilla was implemented in the Casa d'Italia, the consular house.
 These were disbanded with the advent of the Second World War.